-What is a Home Inspection?A home inspection is a professional, complete visual examination of the all the systems and physical structural elements of a home.
-Our emphasis is on identifying existing or potential problems that would affect a purchasers buying decision.
+The home inspection is a visual examination of the all the systems and physical structural elements of the property.
+Our emphasis is on identifying existing or potential problems that would affect a purchaser’s buying decision.

-Our standard inspection report covers all the major systems and structural elements of the house.
+Our standard report covers all the major systems and structural elements of the home.
 This includes the condition of the homes heating and air conditioning systems, plumbing and electrical systems, roof, foundation, attic and visible insulation, walls, doors, windows and all visible structures.

 The time will vary depending on both the size and condition of the home.
 For most homes, 2-3 hours is pretty typical.
 But for larger homes, or homes in poor condition, it may take longer.

 Our report will tell you the condition of the house, including needed repairs and expenses.
 No house is going to be perfect.
 It is up to you to decide how any problems the inspection uncovers might affect your decision to purchase.
-If major problems are discovered, you may want to try negotiating with the seller to have them repaired before closing the deal.
-Or perhaps the seller will lower the price, or offer more favorable contract terms.
+Or perhaps the seller will lower the price or offer more favorable contract terms.
 In the end, the decision rests with you, but knowing about potential problems, before you buy, gives you the power to negotiate and make the best decisions.